 Vitamin Levels: Tests for vitamin B12 and folate can detect deficiencies.

-Treatment Options Of Anemia
+Treatment Options for Anaemia

 Dietary and Supplement Therapies

-Iron supplements: For iron-deficiency anemia.
+Iron supplements: For iron-deficiency anaemia.

 Other Supplements (Vitamin B12 and Folate): Vital for those lacking sufficient amounts.